-I am totally in love with my kids’ teachers.
+I am totally in love with my child’s teachers.
 Pretty much all teachers, in fact.
 Because teaching is a pretty taxing gig.

 Every year, I try to come up with some great ideas to give teachers that will appropriately communicate just how much I appreciate them.

 Something that doesn’t have apples on it.
-Something they might actually use or like.
+Something they might actually use or like—you know, practical gifts.
 Something that might be special without being a lace doily with their last name on it that they could hang on their classroom door.
 Something that qualifies as one of the best teacher gifts they’ve ever received.

-I think “Oh, I’m gonna order this or send this,” and then it’s the day or two before they get out and I still have those great ideas and no gift ready to go.
+I think “Oh, I’m gonna order this or send this,” and then it’s the day or two before they get out, and I still have those great ideas and no great gifts ready to go.

-If you’re anything like me, and you want to do something for your kids’ rock stars but only have seconds to spare, because you totally do not have it all together, here are 10 last-minute ideas that I think teachers might actually dig or appreciate.
+If you’re anything like me, and you want to do something for your kids’ rock stars but only have seconds to spare because you totally do not have it all together, here are 10 last-minute ideas I think teachers might actually dig or appreciate.

 Donut Shop Gift Card